reissbaker/compo/NOTES.md

 Might want Component containers that call all the methods on components, and that themselves are components that can be added to a SceneNode or engine.
+E.g. if you have a series of powerups, you might want those to just be in a single controller component, and have that component call different components depending on its state.

 Rather than having the runner know about SceneNodes, the engine, etc, the